‘THE LIGHT AT THE END’

 I enjoyed how the story ends with the eight Doctors, having solved the crisis, go to visit Bob Dovie at his house to check that he’s alright.
 Bob Dovie is really rattled when Eight and Charley are visiting him.

 This 50th anniversary story by Big Finish features everything I love about the classic series of ‘Doctor Who’.
-The story features my favourite Doctors and companions who I’ve now met from conventions.
+The story features my favourite Doctors and companions whom I have met from conventions.

 I enjoyed the making-of documentary on Disc 3 on this limited edition of ‘The Light At the End’.
 It features plenty of behind-the-scenes interviews with classic ‘Doctor Who’ stars and Big Finish crew.